wasabipesto/nice-rust/README.md

 nice-rust --username asfaloth detailed
 ```

 Optionally, use the flag `--benchmark` for a prebuilt offline benchmarking test.
-See `nice-rust --help` for additional argumnents.
+See `nice-rust --help` for additional arguments.

 ## Why does this exist